jasonchuanet/rebel1804.github.io/index.md

 layout: default
 ---
 # A Passion for News
 To truly understand the needs of a modern newsroom, I started one.
 [Layers Media](https://layers.media) is a digital student newspaper employing proven web technologies to provide otherwise untold student news.
+I also write for the local newspaper, [LkldNow](https://www.lkldnow.com/author/jasonchua), as a news intern.
 # Web Development
 I'm a seasoned Front-End Developer and experienced with some full stack projects ranging from a traditional LAMP stack to nodeJS based deployments.
 # Broadcast Technology